*This post may contain affiliate links. Read more »

 Today, kimchi is enjoyed around the world, and has gained popularity in recent years due to its health benefits, which include high levels of vitamins, fiber, and probiotics.

-✌️Other dishes that go great with this:
+✌️Dishes that go great with vegan kimchi

 Ingredients